 - Macy’s: Create a Macy’s profile and get 25% off your next order.

-16. Shop Macy’s for dorm room essentials like $10 toaster ovens and $17 sheet sets.
+16. Shop Macy’s for dorm room essentials like $10 toaster ovens and luxury sheets for dirt cheap.

-In 2020 during Macy’s Black Friday in July sale, kitchen appliances like toaster ovens, blenders, and waffle makers, along with cookware sets, were just $10 after the sale price plus mail-in rebate.
+In 2022 during Macy’s Black Friday in July sale, kitchen appliances like toaster ovens, blenders, and waffle makers, along with cookware sets, were just $10 after the sale price.
+A few years ago, Macy’s offered mail-in rebates on these items, but that didn’t happen last year, so don’t expect to see it in 2023 either.
+Even so, prices were low.
 Keep an eye on cheap appliances through the summer on our Macy’s deals page.

 17. Purchase back-to-school backpacks online for up to 75% off.